ropensci/cffr/tests/testthat/_snaps/bibtex2cff.md

       - family-names: Zwaenepoel
         given-names: Willy
       collection-title: Proceedings of the 6th European Conference on Computer Systems
+      collection-type: proceedings
       publisher:
         name: ACM
       month: '4'
       year: '2006'
       isbn: 1-59593-322-02
+      conference:
+        name: Proceedings of the 6th European Conference on Computer Systems

 # Test entry without author but has a key